-Renewable Term Insurance – insurance that is renewable for a limited number of successive terms by the policyholder and is not contingent upon medical examination.
+Renewable Term Insurance – insurance that is renewable for a limited number of successive terms the policyholder and is not contingent upon medical examination.

 Renters Insurance – liability coverage for contents within a renter’s residence.
-Coverage does not include the structure but does include any affixed items provided or changed by the renter.
+Coverage does not include the structure but does include any affixed items provided or changed the renter.

 Replacement Cost – the cost of replacing property without a reduction for depreciation due to normal wear and tear.

 Reported Losses – Includes both expected payments for losses relating to insured events that have occurred and have been reported to the insurance company, but not yet paid.

 Reserve – A portion of the premium retained to pay future claims

 Reserve Credit – reduction of reserve amounts for reinsurance ceded.
 Reductions may include the claim reserve and/or the unearned premium reserve.